-We will inform appropriate parties of how and when our operations will affect them, through public meetings, notices, and signage or by verbal or written means.
+We will inform appropriate parties of how and when our operations will affect them, through public meetings, notices and signage or by verbal or written means.

-VolkerFitzpatrick is an Associate member of The Considerate Constructors Scheme (CCS).
-As such all projects (acting in the Principal Contractor role) over six weeks duration will be registered with CCS and abide by the CCS code of practice.
+VolkerFitzpatrick is an Associate Member of The Considerate Constructors Scheme (CCS).
+As such all projects (acting in the Principal Contractor role) over six weeks' duration will be registered with CCS and abide by the CCS code of practice.
 The CCS code assesses sites over the following categories:

-- Enhancing the Appearance
+- Care about Appearance

-- Respecting the Community
+- Respect the Community

-- Protecting the Environment
+- Protect the Environment

-- Securing everyone's Safety
+- Secure Everyone's Safety

-- Caring for the Workforce
+- Value their Workforce